-Distribution from a relevant property trust set up Will: IHT implications
+Distribution from a relevant property trust settled by Will: IHT implications

-Where TG tell you that the deed satisfies the conditions at IHTM35182
+Where Technical tell you that the deed satisfies the conditions at IHTM35182

 - tax is not charged on the chargeable event itself, so there is no need for the trustees to complete an IHT100, and